eoghanfurlong/arduino_ethernet_relays/README.md

 # arduino_ethernet_relays
-Control of relay modules via http requests to an Arduino web server.
+The plan: Control of relay modules via http requests to an Arduino web server.

+This is still very much a work in progress.
+Some of the code is taken from examples created by others.